 We're all guilty of it.
 Lounging at home on the sofa and scrolling through Pinterest, we discover creative design ideas that we absolutely adore before saying to ourselves, "No, but I couldn't possibly achieve that."
-These pins then end up sitting in an inspiration board for many months or years, being liked and repinned but never recreated.
+These pins then end up sitting on an inspiration board for many months or years, being liked and repinned but never recreated.

-There's absolutely nothing wrong with curating Pinterest boards for inspiration; in fact, we encourage you to pin to your hearts content.
+There's absolutely nothing wrong with curating Pinterest boards for inspiration; in fact, we encourage you to pin to your heart's content.
 However, if you're struggling to find the confidence to turn the ideas that you love into a reality, then the best thing to remember is that you don’t need to compete with the original.
 Make the idea your own, don't be afraid to step out of your comfort zone and most importantly of all, enjoy the process!

 To give you something to play with, we've put together some of our favourite creative ideas that aren't too drastic or time-consuming, but which can go a long way towards transforming your interior.